August 10, 2025

 "It's an interesting app made by a dedicated indie team that cares about what they are doing, are extremely active in their community, and responsive when it comes to bugs & feature requests.
 The closest tool that I can compare it to is Freeform by Apple and Kosmik is a lot richer and fuller experience."

-Start with Kosmik for free and see how it helps you to improve your creative workflows.
+Get started with Kosmik and see how it helps you to improve your creative workflows.

 2. Miro - The Enterprise Favorite

-The whiteboard tool every big company uses for workshops and collaboration.
+Miro is the visual collaboration whiteboard tool that every big company uses for workshops and team collaboration.
 Miro is the safe choice.
 It's what IBM and Netflix use for their creative sessions.
 Tons of templates, rock-solid collaboration features, and integrations with everything.

 But here's the thing, it can feel like overkill for simple creative projects.
 It's built for 50-person workshops, not quick individual brainstorming.